immannan/elasticsearch/md/Lab_4.md

 }
 ```

 These aggregations were really simple.
-Now, let\'s look at some more
-advanced stats and extended stats aggregations.
+Now, let\'s look at some more advanced stats and extended stats aggregations.

-### Stats and extended stats aggregations

-These aggregations compute some common statistics in a
-single request, without having to issue
-multiple requests.
-This saves resources on the Elasticsearch side, as
-well, because the statistics are computed in
-a single pass, rather than being requested multiple times.
-The client
-code also becomes simpler if you are interested in more than one of
-these statistics.
-Let\'s look at stats aggregation first.